digitalrebar/digitalrebar/README.md

       MatchActions:
         - Log: true
         - Script: "/usr/bin/env"
-      UnmatchActions:
-        - Log: true

 ### Rule definition:

 A Rule is composed of the following fields:

 * Name
   The name of the rule.
-For human use only, the classifier does not care.
+If present, it must be unique across all the rules.
 * Description
   A brief description of what the rule does.
-Also for human use only.
+For human use only.
 * WantsAttribs
   A list of DigitalRebar attribs or node attributes that the rule Matchers will use to determine whether the Rule matches the